johnvo888/kv-assessment/README.md

 # kv-assessment
-Infrastructure Architecture for a Chat Internal
+Infrastructure Architecture for a Internal Chat Application